the-nerds-herd/michelin-backend/README.md

 ### `node seed.js`

-Seed the restaurants data into MongoDB.
+Seed the restaurants data with Restaurnt Schema into MongoDB.